ubirch/ubirch-key-service/README.md

-# ubirch-template-service
+# ubirch-key-service

 ## General Information

-This project can be used as a template for ubirch-services.
-To actually use it please copy it and replace all occurrences of the string "template" with the name of your new service.
+This project serves as a keyserver but unlike PGP keyservers it has additional features (for example, uploading pub keys is only possible if you control the private key, too).

 ## Release History